ADB-course/BBT3104-Lab1-DatabaseTransactions-b1/README.md

      SAVEPOINT before_product_2
      INSERT INTO orderdetails (orderNumber, productCode, quantityOrdered, priceEach, orderLineNumber) VALUES (new_order_number, 'S18_2248', 540, 55.09, 2)
+    quantity_in_stock = SELECT quantityInStock FROM products WHERE productCode = 'S18_2248'
+    UPDATE products SET quantityInStock = quantity_in_stock - 540 WHERE productCode = 'S18_2248'

 ## Support for the Sales Departments' Report